thoughtworks/simplebandit/README.md

   "stars",
   1.0,
-  slate.slateActions[0].actionId, // if first item was chosen )
+  slate.slateActions[0].actionId, // if first item was chosen );
 ```

 ## Usage javascript

-There are several pure javascript examples provided in the `examples/` directory:
+There are several pure html/javascript examples provided in the `examples/` directory:

 - `simplest.html`: only actionIds, no debug info
 - `simple.html`: adds a lot more debug info to see what's going on under the hood